 Friday night at the World Series of BBQ in 2016 - the biggest party in Kansas

-Historically, the American Royal World Series of Barbecue was held the first weekend of October, but it has recently been moved to late October so it is the final contest of the elite competitive barbecue season.
+Historically, the American Royal World Series of Barbecue was held the first weekend of October, but it had recently moved to late October so it is the final contest of the elite competitive barbecue season.
 2017 is the first time it has been at the end of August and it is hoped that it will not hurt attendance.

 568 BBQ teams from 11 countries competed in 2016.
 418 BBQ teams from 7 countries competed in 2017 when the contest was on Labor Day weekend.